top of page

 After the Ritual

-Take a final moment to press your palms lightly over your face, letting the remaining oil sink in.
+Take a final moment to press your palms lightly over your face.
+Let the remaining oil sink in.
 With regular practice, you may notice:

-This is the essence of the lymphatic glow — not a quick fix, but a gentle ritual that supports balance from the surface inward.
+This is the essence of the lymphatic glow.
+It is not a quick fix but a gentle ritual that supports balance from the surface inward.

 References

-Lee J. et al. Regular facial massage improves skin texture and elasticity: an eight-week study.
+2. Lee J. et al. Regular facial massage improves skin texture and elasticity: an eight-week study.
 Skin Research and Technology.
 2015.
-Read on PubMed Central
+Read on PubMed Central.

 Comments